apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 From ACS 4.16 onwards, importing of the unmanaged Instances can also be carried out within the UI.

 From ACS 4.15 onwards, administrators are able to unmanage guest Instances.

+From ACS 4.19, this feature is available for KVM hosts also.

 In the UI, both unmanaged and managed Instances are listed in *Tools > Import-Export Instances* section: